Ubuntu – Move Google Chrome cache from SSD to RAM

 Exec=/opt/google/chrome/google-chrome –disk-cache-dir=”/tmp/chrome/”

-The only adjustment some might wish to make will be the size of the tmpfs partition created in RAM above.
-I set the size to 1024MB as I don’t ever want to have to worry about or adjust it.
-My system is currently running on 24GB of RAM so the above size should not be an issue with the current system limitation.
+The only adjustment some might want to make will be the size of the tmpfs partition created in RAM.
+I set the size to 1024MB as I don’t ever want to have to worry about it or adjust it.
+For systems with a lot of RAM the above size should not be an issue.

 Used the following main sources: